OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - 1080p HD video

-- CMOS sensor and fast 2.0 lenses for low light shooting underwater
+- CMOS sensor and fast 2.0 lenses for low light shooting even underwater

 - Raw capture, microscope, live composite, underwater modes